computationsociety/blog/_posts/2020-07-27-max-entropy.md

 ---
 layout:     post
-title:      "How can the principle of maximum entropy help us debias data?"
+title:      "Debiasing data: An efficient framework using the principle of maximum entropy"
 date:       2020-07-27 10:00:00
-summary:    A new data debiasing framework published at ICML uses a “maximally noncommittal” distribution.
+summary:    An old idea from statistical physics leads to a new algorithm for mitigating societal bias in data.
 author:     Chris Hays
 author_link: https://github.com/johnchrishays
 ---